-The Comprehensive Student report allows you to see an all inclusive view of an individual student.
+The Comprehensive Student report allows you to see an all-inclusive view of an individual student.
 The report displays instruction and assessment results at a broad level.
 This report includes all data completed within the date range entered, without regard to a specific class.
+It even separates their work on individualized instruction (ILP) from their teacher/class assigned instruction!

-Instruction results can be displayed three different ways:
+Instruction results can be displayed in two different ways:

 - Assignment Results Summary